Widespread flight delays in US after FAA computer outage

 NEW YORK (AP) — A computer outage at the Federal Aviation Administration brought flights to a standstill across the U.S. on Wednesday, with hundreds of delays quickly cascading through the system at airports nationwide.

+The FAA ordered all U.S. flights to delay departures until 9 a.m.
+Eastern, though airlines said they were aware of the situation and had already begun grounding flights.

-At 7 a.m.
+At 7:30 a.m.
 Eastern, there were more than 1,200 delayed flights within, into or out of the United States, according to the flight tracking website FlightAware.
+More than 100 have been cancelled.

-Most delays were concentrated along the East Coast and airlines said that they were aware of the situation and beginning to suspend flights.
+Most delays were concentrated along the East Coast, but were beginning to spread west.

-The agency said it was working on restoring its Notice to Air Missions System.
+The FAA said it was working on restoring its Notice to Air Missions System.

 “We are performing final validation checks and reloading the system now,” the FAA said.
 “Operations across the National Airspace System are affected.”